hfour/ctsc/README.md

 ## how it works

+1. ctsc calculates two types of hash: input files hash IHASH, and output (type) hash, OHASH
-1. When ctsc is used to build the package `A` for the first time, a `.ctsc.hash` file is inserted into the output, containing a hash computed from all the **input** files relevant to the compilation.
-The output directory `outDir` is additionally copied to `$CTSC_CACHE_DIR/$HASH`
+1. When ctsc is used to build the package `B` for the first time, a `.ctsc.hash` file is inserted into the output, containing the OHASH - a hash computed from all the outout .d.ts files produced by the compilation.
-2. If package `A`'s dependency, `B` has a `.ctsc.hash` file, its included when calculating the hash of package `A`
+2. If package `A`'s dependency is `B`, its OHASH `.ctsc.hash` file is included when calculating the input hash IHASH hash of package `A`.
+In addition, all the sources specified in `include` are also considered when calculating the IHASH.
-3. Next time, if the combined hash of the inputs matches a directory in `CTSC_CACHE_DIR`, `tsc` is not invoked, instead, the outDir is copied from the cache directly to the destination.
+3. If the input hash IHASH matches a directory in `$CTSC_CACHE_DIR` named `$IHASH`, `tsc` is not invoked.
+Instead, the outDir is copied from the cache directly to the destination.
-4. If a depedency changes, it will propagate a hash change throughout all its dependants.
-Therefore `ctsc` is very conservative and will rebuild a large portion of the subtree if an often used dependency has changed.
-This scheme may change in the future.
+4. If a depedency has its types change, it will propagate arebuild to all its dependants.
+However, if the dependants don't have a type change, rebuild propagation will stop at them.